-6 Leadership Behaviors That Matters In 2021
+6 Leadership Behaviors That Matters In 2024

 As humans, we are conditioned to want to be led.
 When it comes to a crisis, everyone looks for someone to point them in the right direction.

 Instead, it is about honing the leadership qualities that will assist you in leading your team towards achieving the desired organizational goals.

-Great leaders understand a basic but often ignored fact that is best highlighted by a quote by Gruenter and Whitaker:
+Great leaders understand a fundamental but often ignored fact that is best highlighted by a quote by Gruenter and Whitaker:

 The work environment of any organization is shaped by the worst behavior the leader is willing to tolerate.

-A remote, pandemic-ridden, diversity influenced world will demand effective leaders who are empathetic enough to understand people but tough enough to adapt to any unforeseeable circumstance.
+A remote, pandemic-ridden, diversity-influenced world will demand effective leaders who are empathetic enough to understand people but tough enough to adapt to any unforeseeable circumstance.

 Such characteristics can be developed and nurtured to help cement your role as an essential part of the team and become a better leader in general.

-6 Top Leadership Behaviors That Are Necessary For 2021
+6 Top Leadership Behaviors That Are Necessary For 2024

 Today’s organizations are fast-paced, chaotic, and continually evolving.
 These changes demand a leader that can remain calm, provide solutions, and steer the team in the right direction- even in the middle of a crisis.

 Without resilience, a leader will be poorly equipped to deal with and react to the everyday challenges that are imminent in the corporate world.